MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 -   [Section 13: Ending the WinDbg session](#endingthesession)
 -   [Section 14: Windows debugging resources](#windowsdebuggingresources)

-## <span id="echo_driver_lab"></span>Echo Driver Lab
+## <span id="echo_driver_lab"></span>Echo driver lab

 The Echo driver is a simpler driver then the Sysvad audio driver.
-If you are new to WinDbg, you may want to consider first completing the [Debug Universal Drivers - Step by Step Lab (Echo Kernel-Mode)](debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md).
-This lab reuses the setup directions from that lab, so if you have completed that lab you will be able to skip section 1 and 2.
+If you are new to WinDbg, you may want to consider first completing the [Debug Universal Drivers - Step-by-Step Lab (Echo kernel mode)](debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md).
+This lab reuses the setup directions from that lab, so if you have completed that lab you can skip sections 1 and 2 here.

-## <span id="connectto"></span>Section 1: Connect to a kernel mode WinDbg session
+## <span id="connectto"></span>Section 1: Connect to a kernel-mode WinDbg session

 *In Section 1, you will configure network debugging on the host and target system.*

 The PCs in this lab need to be configured to use an Ethernet network connection for kernel debugging.

-This lab uses two PCs.
-Windows debugger runs on the “host” system and the Sysvad driver runs on the “target” system.
+This lab uses two computers.
+WinDbg runs on the *host* system and the Sysvad driver runs on the *target* system.

 The "&lt;-Host" on the left is connected using a cross over ethernet cable to the "-&gt;Target" on the right.